 The Tragicall History of Doctor Faustus, a tragedy in blank verse and prose by Bacon’s contemporary Christopher Marlowe (1564-1593).
 Faustus was a semi-legendary magician and astrologer in early sixteenth-century Germany.
 He became the habitual hero of stories about the magician selling his soul to the devil in exchange for knowledge and power – or chiefly for power, as Lewis suggests.

 Pseudonym of Theophrastus von Hohenheim (1493-1541), Swiss physician and alchemist.
 He considered the human body to be a microcosm reflecting in each of its parts some particular part of the Macrocosm, or Universe.

-Rudolf Steiner (1861–1925), founder of Anthroposophy, editor of Goethe’s scientific works.
-He assumed the existence of a spiritual world which we might get knowlegde of by (a training of) our highest cognitive powers.
+Rudolf Steiner (1861-1925), founder of Anthroposophy, editor of Goethe’s scientific works.
+He assumed the existence of a spiritual world which we might get knowledge of by (a training of) our highest cognitive powers.

-Legendary snake-like animal, a frequent subject or element of stories from ancient times until the seventeenth century.
-Eyes were not its only weapon; among other things its breath, too, was thought to be lethal.
+Legendary snake-like animal, a frequent subject or feature of stories from ancient times until the seventeenth century.
+Eyes were not its only weapon; among other things its breath, too, was considered to be lethal.

 (Latin) “a class of its own”, not reducible to or explainable from anything else.

 ch.
 I and II: two corrections in references to Iliad.

 ch.
 I: added notes on Plato and Wordsworth.

 ch.
 III: added note on the chapter epigraph (Bunyan).

 ch.
 I: expanded note on the well-known story of Coleridge (with thanks to Sam Schulman and Jan Dirk Snel).